DependencyTrack/gh-upload-sbom/README.md

 ### `project`

-**Required, unless projectname and projectversion are provided** Project uuid in Dependency-Track
+**Required, unless projectName and projectVersion are provided** Project uuid in Dependency-Track

 ### `projectName`